mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/packet/index.md

 The included Terraform templates are configured to run Mesosphere DC/OS on Packet.
 Depending on the DC/OS services that you install, or the amount of computing power your workload needs, you might have to modify the templates to suit your needs.
 You can modify the Terraform templates, but Mesosphere cannot assist in troubleshooting.
 If you require support, please email help@packet.net, visit the Packet IRC channel (#packethost on freenode) or consider [DC/OS Enterprise](https://mesosphere.com/).

-**Important:** Upgrades are not supported with this installation method.
+**Note:** Upgrades are not supported with this installation method.

 ## Hardware

-- 1, 3 or 5 Mesos master nodes in the admin zone
+- One, three or five Mesos master nodes in the admin zone

-- 4 Mesos private agent nodes
+- Four Mesos private agent nodes

-- 1 Mesos public agent node
+- One Mesos public agent node

 - Packet “Type 0” Server instances